bethalageetachandraraju/Humanoid_realworld_deployment/README.md

 4. Subsequent operations are the same as in simulation.

 ### **Horse Stance (NEW)**
-- To activate the Horse Stance policy on the real robot, hold **B + R1** on the remote controller.
+- To activate the Horse Stance policy on the real robot, hold **R1 + B** on the remote controller.
 - The robot will switch to the Horse Stance policy.

 ### **Adding/Running Future New Policies**